X

 wildcatting

 for oil, and became the proverbial wealthy Texan.
-His wife made it
+His wife appeared in

 Time magazine as the owner of